Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

 \hypertarget{ref:ensemble_average} {\paragraph{Ensemble average}}

-The ensemble average of an observable $O(\vx)$ which is a function of the configuration space is defined as:
+The ensemble average of an observable $O(\vx,\vp)$, which is a function of the phase space, is defined as:

-Or if $O$ is only a function of configurations, then
+Or if $O(\vx)$ is only a function of configurations, then

-All measurable thermodynamic quantities of interest are ensemble averages of some observable.
-For example, the total energy $U$ of a system is the expectation value of the Hamiltonian $\langle \bf{H} \rangle$.
+All measurable thermodynamic quantities of interest are equal to ensemble averages of some observable.
+For example, the total energy $E$ of a system is the expectation value of the Hamiltonian $\langle H \rangle$.
 Furthermore, the marginal probability density $\rho(\vz)$ is an ensemble average of a Dirac $\delta$ ``function'', $\rho(\vz)=\langle \delta\left(\vz-\xi(\vx)\right) \rangle$ (see Equation~\ref{eq:fes_definition}).
+With finite sampling, expectation values have a measurable uncertainty.
+However, in the thermodynamic limit (when the number of samples approaches Avogadro's number), these can be assumed to be exact, as any uncertainties are on the order of $10^{-10}$ or smaller.

 \hypertarget{ref:ergodic} {\paragraph{Ergodic dynamics}} The dynamics of a system is said to be ergodic if samples taken from any single, infinitely long trajectory describe the complete statistical properties of the dynamics.
-This allows the estimation of ensemble averages by the time average or (\textit{ergodic average}).
-If we want to compute the average of observable $O(\vx, \vp)$ according to distribution $\mu(\vx, \vp)$, and we can generate a discrete dynamics $(\vx_t, \vp_t)$ that is ergodic with respect to distribution $\mu$, then the ensemble average $\langle O \rangle$ can be estimated as a time average:
+This allows the estimation of \hyperlink{ref:ensemble_average} {ensemble averages} by the time average or (\textit{ergodic average}).
+If we want to compute the average of observable $O(\vx, \vp)$ according to \hyperlink{ref:Distribution} {distribution} $\mu(\vx, \vp)$, and we can generate a discrete dynamics $(\vx_t, \vp_t)$ that is ergodic with respect to distribution $\mu$, then the \hyperlink{ref:ensemble_average} {ensemble average} $\langle O \rangle$ can be estimated as a time average: